Which Plant-Based Foods Have the Probiotics?

 Gradually, fermentation produces the distinct color and flavor that makes miso paste iconic.

 Miso is an incredibly healthy addition to a vegan diet.
-With just one ounce of miso paste, you can get close to ten percent of your daily manganese and vitamin K value.
+You can get close to ten percent of your daily manganese and vitamin K value with just one ounce of miso paste.

 The amount of probiotics in the miso is perfect for balancing your gut bacteria and improving digestive issues.

 It’s important not to overeat miso per day since the paste is incredibly high in sodium.
 Most nutritional experts recommend eating up to one tablespoon of miso paste daily.
 This will make plenty of broth and nourish your body with beneficial bacteria.

 Kombucha is a fascinating and ancient fermented drink made from tea.
 Fermentation involves mixing tea, sugar, and a culture called a SCOBY, which stands for Symbiotic Colony Of Bacteria and Yeast.